SergioRyzhov/scrap_1p/README.md

 python3 "<script folder>/parser_linux.py" (for example: python '/home/username/reddit/parser_linux.py')

-When script done it created .txt file in the Home folder.
+When script done it will create .txt file in the Home folder.